nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # Appendix - Items to follow up

-## Restart time attestation/remote verification of agent for integrity and proof of residency on Host
+## Restart time attestation/remote verification of workload identity agent for integrity and proof of residency on Host

-For the agent restart case, it is not clear how the storage in TPM PCR will be accompished - TODO - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles.
+For the workload identity agent restart case, it is not clear how the storage in TPM PCR will be accompished - TODO - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles.

 # Acknowledgments
 {:numbered="false"}